 broodstock, from which the eggs that will grow into the next year’s cohort of juveniles are extracted.
 Initial broodstock at the onset of hatchery operations came from the Indian River (even years) and nearby Starrigavan Creek (odd years) (Stopha 2015).

-Fisheries managers and biologists are able to identify hatchery-produced salmon through otolith marking, a process in which small carbonate bodies located in the inner “ears” of fish are marked with a distinct pattern produced during incubation.
-To produce these markings hatchery technicians expose salmon eggs to carefully controlled regimes of dry periods and periods submerged in water (Alaska Department of Fish and Game 2024b; Stopha 2015).
-When salmon return to spawn as adults, the otoliths from the carcasses can be collected and sent to a lab to determine whether the adult fish sampled are of hatchery or wild origin.
-Not surprisingly, surveying efforts in Indian River have at times noted high numbers of stray Pink Salmon from the hatchery, however these rates vary depending on year and sampling period.
+Fisheries managers and biologists identify hatchery-produced salmon through otolith marking, a process in which small carbonate bodies located in the inner “ears” of fish are marked with a distinct pattern produced during incubation.
+To produce these markings, hatchery technicians expose salmon eggs to carefully controlled regimes of dry periods and periods submerged in water (Alaska Department of Fish and Game 2024b; Stopha 2015).
+When salmon return to spawn as adults, the otoliths from the carcasses can be collected and sent to a lab to determine whether the adult fish sampled are of hatchery or wild origin.Surveying efforts in Indian River have at times noted high numbers of stray Pink Salmon from the hatchery, however these rates vary depending on year and sampling period.
 For example, in 2015 hatchery strays made up approximately 33% of all individuals Pink Salmon sampled, while in 2011 hatchery strays represented less than 5%.
 (Gende and Carter 2015).
-Likewise, sampling of fish returning to the hatchery has recorded large percentages of wild-born fish, and while these wild fish with no otolith marks cannot be said to have conclusively originated in the Indian River the proximity and linkages between the two sites makes this the most likely scenario.
+Likewise, large percentages of fish returning to the hatchery that have been sampled are wild-born fish, and based on the proximity and linkages between the two sites it is likely that these wild fish with no otolith marks may have originated in the Indian River.

 Assuming that hatchery and Indian River fish have been straying for decades, and that both these lineages come from similar genetic stock, there is little (if any) concern about preserving the distinct genetic lineage of salmon that are adapted to the conditions of the Indian River.
-Instead, the concern is that the abundance of Pink Salmon originating from the hatchery but spawning in the river may be contributing to such high densities of salmon that they may deleteriously impact the river’s ecosystem.
+Instead, the concern is that the abundance of Pink Salmon originating from the hatchery but spawning in the Indian River may be contributing to such high densities of salmon that they may deleteriously impact the river’s ecosystem.
 When salmon spawn, they remove dissolved oxygen from the water both through the direct consumption of oxygen while alive and through the respiration of decomposing microbes following their death (Sergeant et al. 2023).
 High salmon abundances occurring during periods of low river flows can reduce dissolved oxygen concentrations to levels below what is needed for resident fish and other aquatic life to survive, especially if these low flows coincide with warm temperatures (Sergeant et al. 2017).
 In stream systems free of hatchery influence, there are natural regulators (density-dependence) that bring the population back into balance when the number of returning spawners exceeds a stream’s carrying capacity.
 For example, at very high densities, females arriving later in a spawning season dig up nests (redds) made by early arriving females, so the stream has a natural limit to production.
 Hypoxia events are also not limited to stream systems in which natural abundances are supplemented by hatchery strays.
 In such an instance, females may die before spawning due to lowered oxygen levels (Tillotson and Quinn 2017).
 In either of these scenarios, the numbers of spawners returning in subsequent years would be subsequently constrained.
-These constraints weaken with the introduction of straying fish from hatcheries, and the question becomes whether these natural processes, and resulting swings in salmon abundance, are exaggerated by strays from nearby hatcheries to the point where the stream ecosystem is disturbed.
+These constraints weaken with the introduction of straying fish from hatcheries, and the question becomes whether these natural processes and resulting swings in salmon abundance, are exaggerated by strays from nearby hatcheries to the point where the stream ecosystem is disturbed.